Johnston Press plc

 vii. within the terms of the agreed policy, determine the total individual remuneration package of each executive director (or other individuals for whose remuneration it has delegated responsibility under paragraph 12.i.(a));

-viii. in determining such packages and arrangements, give due regard to any relevant legal requirements, the provisions and recommendations of the UK Corporate Governance Code and the UK Listing Authority’s Listing Rules and associated guidance;
+viii. in determining such packages and arrangements, give due consideration to any relevant legal requirements, the provisions and recommendations of the UK Corporate Governance Code, the UK Listing Authority’s Listing Rules and associated guidance, and guidelines published by the Association of British Insurers and the National Association of Pension Funds as appropriate;

 ix. oversee any major changes in employee benefits structures throughout the Company or Group;